makovalab/lab-website/content/collaborator/marzia_cremona.md

 id = ""
 portrait = "marzia.png"
 interests = [
-  "Development of statistical techniques of large, high-dimensional and complex data", ] cv_link = "" personal_website = "https://marziacremona.com/"
+  "Development of statistical techniques for the analysis of large, high-dimensional and complex data", ] cv_link = "" personal_website = "https://marziacremona.com/"